koka-lang/koka/doc/spec/tour.kk.md

 back to the call-site with the given result.

-As we saw in the exception example, we do not need to call `resume` and can also directly return in our scope.
+As we saw in the exception example, we do not need to call `resume` and can also directly return into our handler scope.
 For example, we may only want to handle a `ask` once, but after that give up:

 ```